-Overall, the expectation of SEND datasets for nonclinical studies is linked to the pharmacological and toxicological information required to provide FDA with the data needed to assess and support the safety of the proposed clinical investigations.
-These data form the basis of the rationale on how the sponsor concluded that it is reasonably safe to conduct the proposed clinical trial.
+Overall, the expectation of SEND datasets for nonclinical studies is linked to the pharmacological and toxicological information required to provide FDA with the data needed to assess and support the safety of the proposed clinical investigations.38 These data form the basis of the rationale on how the sponsor concluded that it is reasonably safe to conduct the proposed clinical trial.
 If the nonclinical pharmacology or toxicology study is required to support a regulatory decision by the Agency, such that the absence of this study would result in a determination that there is insufficient information to assess the risks to human subjects, then the nonclinical study would require SEND.
+Additionally, SEND datasets are required to be submitted at the same time as the nonclinical PDF study report for a commercial IND or NDA/BLA.
 Further clarification on specific topics is outlined below.

-- A. SEND is required for single-dose and repeat-dose general toxicology studies that are submitted by the sponsor to support the safety of a proposed clinical trial under commercial IND development or for the support of marketing authorization and/or labeling.
+- SEND is required39 for single-dose and repeat-dose general toxicology studies A. that are submitted by the sponsor to support the safety of a proposed clinical trial under commercial IND development or for the support of marketing authorization and/or labeling.
 These nonclinical studies generally identify potential safety concerns, support the dose and duration of human clinical trials, and characterize the toxicologic profile of the test article and proposed clinical product.
 Study design incorporates endpoints that can sufficiently inform the potential for clinical adverse events by identifying any nonclinical target organ toxicity and dose or exposure dependency.
 These studies may be conducted at any point in development ranging from support of an initial safe starting dose for a first-in-human trial to those that support longer duration clinical trials.
-Submission of these studies may occur at any time during development even if the proposed clinical investigation protocol, that the study supports, has not yet been submitted. - B. When general toxicity studies incorporate other study types (e.g., cardiovascular safety pharmacology, genetic toxicity), SEND datasets for these additional study types would also be expected only when they can be modeled in an FDA-supported SENDIG.
-For example, if a cardiovascular safety pharmacology study was incorporated into a repeat-dose toxicity study, then SEND would be required for both study types.
+Submission of these studies may occur at any time during development even if the proposed clinical investigation protocol, that the study supports, has not yet been submitted. - В. When general toxicity studies incorporate other study types (e.g., cardiovascular safety pharmacology, genetic toxicity), SEND datasets for these additional study types would also be expected only when they can be modeled in an FDA-supported SENDIG.
+For example, if a cardiovascular safety pharmacology study was incorporated into a repeat-dose toxicity study, then SEND would be required for both study types. - The age of the animal at study start does not impact whether the SEND C. requirement applies.
+Dedicated juvenile animal studies that typically include multiple phases and are multi-generational cannot currently be modelled in FDA-supported SENDIGs and therefore would not require SEND.
+However, when general toxicology studies (single- or repeat-dose) are conducted with juvenile animals (e.g., young, post-weaning animals), SEND is required as outlined above.